 Double-barrelled questions are difficult to answer, and the responses are even harder to interpret.
 In the example above, ‘disagree’ could mean that the respondent believes that memorising rules is effective, or that they prefer experiments but not projects, or maybe they’d rather do more projects but not experiments.
 Essentially, there is no way of using this data.

 To avoid double-barrelled questions, you should scrutinise your questionnaire and check every instance where words such ‘and’ or ‘or’ appear – these are good indicators of potential problems.

 Negatively phrased questionnaire items are problematic for two reasons: First, many respondents fail to notice the negative words.
 Secondly, expressing disagreement with a negative proposition is too complicated.
 Consider how confusing the following questionnaire item is:

-- Test scores are not the only criterion you use for student evaluation.
-YES NO
+Test scores are not the only criterion you use for student evaluation.

 In the example above, the negative meaning is expressed syntactically (with the word no).
 Such cases are relatively easy to spot.
 However, it is also possible to express negative meaning semantically (e.g., “Teaching pronunciation is uninteresting”).
 The same caveates apply in this case as well.

 You will want to go over your questionnaire carefully and check whether negative statements can be re-phrased in a more straightforward way: “Students do not make noise”, for instance, can be changed to “Students are quiet”.
 If there is no way to avoid a negative construction, you will likely need to format the negative words with bold or underlining to make them more visible.

 I hope that you found the advice in this post helpful.
 You might also want to take a look at the following posts on questionnaire design:

 If you arrived here while preparing for a student project, I wish you good luck with your work.
 You may also want to use the social sharing buttons at the end of the post to share this content with other students who might find it useful.